pewpewlive/hybroid-live/spec/syntax.md

   - When choosing the this environment, `math` is disabled to work with `Level`, libraries open to `Level` are available
 - `LuaGeneric` - or cothistandard Lua (for use in console applications, etc.)
   - When choosing the `LuaGeneric` environment, some features of the language would be disabled: `spawnable`s, `tick`, `spawn`, fixedpoint support, PPL libraries.
 All standard Lua libraries are available.
-  - When choosing the `LuaGeneric` environment, some features of the language would be disabled: `spawnable`s, `tick`, `spawn`, fixedpoint support, PPL libraries.
-All standard Lua libraries are available.

 ## Declaration of variables